Bürgenstock Resort

-The Bürgenstock Resort (also Bürgenstock Resort Lake Lucerne) is a Swiss hotel and tourism complex situated above Lake Lucerne in Canton Nidwalden.
-The resort is located on the Bürgenberg and comprises a total of 30 buildings, including four hotels and a number of sports facilities.
+Bürgenstock Resort Lake Lucerne is a Swiss luxury resort and tourism complex situated above Lake Lucerne in Canton of Nidwalden, Switzerland.
+The resort is located on the Bürgenberg and comprises a total of 30 buildings, including three hotels, residences, two spas, a conference centre and a number of leisure facilities.
 It is the largest integrated hotel resort in Switzerland.
-The complex is built above ridge offering north-facing views of the lake 450 metres below.
-Linking resort and lake is the Bürgenstock railway.
+The complex is built above a ridge offering north-facing views of the lake 500 metres below.
+Linking resort and lake is the Bürgenstock Funicular.
 Views to the south encompass mountains and scattered settlements on their flanks.
 The resort is of cultural and historical significance.

+After major works that began in 2014, the resort was reopened in 2017.

 History

 Franz Josef Bucher and Josef Durrer (1841–1919) were businessmen from Kerns, Canton Obwalden.
 They had a sawmill and a factory making wood flooring in Kerns.
 To keep their workforces in employment, the two men built the Hotel Sonnenberg in Engelberg in 1869/70, which they were able to sell at a profit one year after completion.

-Their company Bucher & Durrer purchased Alp Tritt on the Bürgenberg in 1871 and applied the name Bürgenstock to their new hotel development.
+Their company Bucher & Durrer purchased Alp Tritt on the Bürgenberg in 1871 and applied the name to their new hotel development.
 The Grand Hotel opened on 23 June 1873 under its original name of Hotel Kurhaus.
-Bucher acquired sole control of the company in 1877.
-In 1886 and 1887 he built a hydroelectric plant on the Engelberger Aa river in Buochs to power the funicular railway between the lake and the Bürgenstock and the Stanserhorn funicular railway.
-In 1888 the company opened the Bürgenstock railway and began provision of the resort's water supply.
-Also in 1888 the Park-Hotel opened, followed by the Bürgenstock Chapel in 1892, the Palace Hotel in 1904, and the erection of a number of villas to the east of the latter between 1900 and 1905.
-The Hammetschwand Elevator opened in 1905.
+In 1886 and 1887, Bucher and Durrer built a hydroelectric plant on the Engelberger Aa river in Buochs to power the funicular between the lake and the Bürgenstock Hotels, as well as the Stanserhorn funicular.
+In 1888, the company opened the Bürgenstock Funicular and began provision of the resort's water supply.
+Also, in 1888 the Park Hotel opened, followed by the Bürgenstock Chapel in 1892, the Palace Hotel in 1903, and the erection of a number of villas to the east of the latter between 1900 and 1905.
+The Hammetschwand Lift opened in 1905.
+Bucher acquired sole control of the company in 1895.

-Friedrich Frey-Fürst (1882–1953) purchased the Bürgenstock hotels in 1925.
-From 1925 to 1948 the three hotels underwent significant renovation.
-A golf course opened in 1928.
-Management of the resort passed to Friedrich Frey's son Fritz on the former's death in 1953.
-Fritz Frey made a number of changes to the buildings and infrastructure.
-During the tenure of Fritz Frey and his family, the actors Sophia Loren, Audrey Hepburn and Sean Connery and politicians such as Jimmy Carter and Henry Kissinger stayed as guests on the lakeside mountain.